AuxinJeron/auxinjeron.github.io/_posts/others/2019-10-15-sample-explain-isolation-level.md

 SELECT balance FROM accounts WHERE acctnum = 1111;
 COMMIT;
 ```
-If we changed the order of Transcation A and Transcation B to be commited, the final result would be different.
+One good serializabilty is to make sure the result of concurrent running transaction A and transaction B has the same result as running them in order `A->B` or `B->A`.

 ## **Isolation Level**
 The following table is used to define the general isolation levels for the database system.
 Some database systems, such as postgresql, may have their own definition tables.